WilliamSmith5172078/tips/README.md

 Fixed typo in documentation - update 13
-Added new feature for better user experience - 466 Optimized algorithm for better efficiency - v9.3.2
+Added new feature for better user experience - 466 Optimized algorithm for better efficiency - v9.3.2 Added new feature for better user experience - update 10